marcelpetrick/DevNotes/BeenThereSeenThat/20230421_Anatomy_of_a_Linux_Device_Driver/README.md

 ```
 ```
 Q:
-    in devictree - which meaning has the @xxx.
+    in devicetree - which meaning has the @xxx.
 Is that some address?
 Is this a parameter to the driver?
 A:
     In the nodes it is a unique identifier for that node.
 It's not actually the address or parameter at that stage.
 The correct way to specify the address used by the device is through the 'reg = ' property within the node.
 It's common practice to use this address as the unique identifier in the node name.
 ```